e-delaney/oxon-fair/README.md

 To install from source.
  1.  (recomended) Install autogluon (see <https://auto.gluon.ai/stable/index.html#installation>)
  2. (Minimal Alternative) Install scikit learn (see <https://scikit-learn.org/stable/install.html>)
- 3. Download the source of oxonfair and in the source directory run: pip install -e .
+ 3. Download the source of anonfair and in the source directory run: pip install -e .

 Now run the [Example Notebook](examples/quickstart_autogluon.ipynb) or try some of the example below.